alexandrehorst/alexandrehorst/Currency Converter/README.md

 2) Ativar o ambiente virtual: conda activate <venv_name>
 3) Verificar se está tudo ok: python --version (deve ser mostrado a mensagem: Python 3.11.4)
 4) Usando o prompt, buscar o diretório onde se encontram os arquivos do código.
-5) Instalar as dependências usando os comandos:

-   . pip install requests==2.31.0
+5) Instalar as dependências usando o comando: pip install requests==2.31.0 pandas==2.1.1 openpyxl==3.1.2

-   . pip install pandas==2.1.1

-   . pip install openpyxl==3.1.2

-7) Executar o código: python "Mini_projeto_v4.py"
+6) Executar o código: python "Mini_projeto_v4.py"

 To run the code, you need the following (using the Anaconda prompt):

-1. Create the virtual environment in a specific directory: `conda create -n <venv_name> python=3.11.4`
+1. Create the virtual environment in a specific directory: conda create -n <venv_name> python=3.11.4
-2. Activate the virtual environment: `conda activate <venv_name>`
+2. Activate the virtual environment: conda activate <venv_name>
-3. Verify that everything is okay: `python --version` (you should see the message: Python 3.11.4)
+3. Verify that everything is okay: python --version (you should see the message: Python 3.11.4)
 4. Using the prompt, navigate to the directory where the code files are located.
-5. Install the dependencies:

-   . pip install requests==2.31.0
+5. Install the dependencies: pip install requests==2.31.0 pandas==2.1.1 openpyxl==3.1.2

-   . pip install pandas==2.1.1

-   . pip install openpyxl==3.1.2

-7. Run the code: 'python "Mini_projeto_v4.py"'
+6. Run the code: python "Mini_projeto_v4.py"

 ## :dart: Status do projeto